aaron-junot/mentorship/README.md

-# lesson-plans
+# Lesson Plans for Teaching Git and GitHub

-Free and open source lesson plans for the Education community
+Use the lesson plan template and lesson plans in this repo to teach Git and GitHub to others!